0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 $ npx hardhat amarna
 ```

-Runs [Amarna](https://github.com/crytic/amarna), the static-analyzer and linter for Cairo.
-And write output to `out.sarif` file.
+Runs [Amarna](https://github.com/crytic/amarna), the static-analyzer and linter for Cairo, in a Docker container.
+The output from amarna goes in `out.sarif` file.
 Use flag `--script` to run custom `./amarna.sh` file to use Amarna with custom rules and args.

+You need to have Docker installed and running to use `hardhat amarna`.

 ### `test`